GlasgowTeam3RTEP/Excellentea/README.md

 [//]: # ( Dropwizard- The web framework used)

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/andreaspanou/Excellentea) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 [//]: # (We use SemVer for versioning.
 For the versions available, see the LINK tags on this repository)